What makes hens need calcium? A lack of calcium can lead to weakened eggshells, which means the eggs are more likely to be broken during transport.

 Too Much of a Good Thing: Can Hens Have Too Much Calcium?

 Yes – but this isn’t nearly as common as a calcium deficiency.

 A hen who has an overabundance of calcium will have symptoms such as hard deposits on eggshells.

 Again, this is rare and causes the kidneys to calcify and can also cause liver damage.

 Calcium overdose rarely occurs unless a hen suddenly stops laying but continues to consume a supplement.

 If you own hens, then it’s important to give them calcium.

 Without enough of this mineral in their diet, your animals will suffer from many health problems and might not live as long or be able to produce eggs at the appropriate rate.

-To avoid these issues for yourself and your flock, make sure that they’re getting an ample supply of calcium-rich foods such as kale, spinach, broccoli leaves (a favorite among chickens), almonds, sesame seeds, cheese, and yogurt.
+To avoid these issues for yourself and your flock, ensure they’re getting an ample supply of calcium-rich foods such as kale, spinach, broccoli leaves (a favorite among chickens), almonds, sesame seeds, cheese, and yogurt.

-As always with animal care – if you have any questions about how much calcium is safe for a hen or when they should receive it – consult with a veterinarian first before proceeding!
+As always with animal care – if you have any questions about how much calcium is safe for a hen or when it should receive it – consult a veterinarian before proceeding!